doridori/doridori.github.io/_posts/2014-10-01-ROBOSPICE & OKHTTP setup.md

 ---
 layout: post
-title: Using Robospice with OkHttp on Android
+title: Android: Robospice with OkHttp
 ---

 What is Robospice?